-It’s always interesting to see country stereotypes brought to life on film.
-As awful as they usually are, filmmakers continue to make movies about country life.
-Here are 10 country movies you claim to hate, even though you probably know every line in them.
+It's always interesting to see country stereotypes brought to life on film.
+As corny as they usually are, filmmakers continue to make movies about country life.
+But it's addicting to watch, kind of like the hilariously implausible romantic movies on Hallmark.

 10. 8 Seconds

 Based on the true story of bull rider Lane Frost, 8 Seconds is certain to make you cry.
 After watching this movie, you're bound to get Garth Brooks' "The Beaches of Cheyenne" stuck in your head.
 It will make you cry all over again.

 Luke Perry, about marriage: "I guess it's like bull ridin', you gotta stay on and try not to get bucked off."